-Mexican style adobo seasoning fuses Spanish and indigenous cultural flavors to create a seasoning that can be used wet or dry.
+Mexican style fuses Spanish and Latin flavors to make a seasoning that can be used wet or dry.

 It is so good you will start eyeballing different things and wondering how it would taste with adobo seasoning on it… Like melon for example.

 So, feel free to make extra.

-Create Your Own Dry Adobo Seasoning
+Create your own Adobo Seasoning

 So, while this seasoning can be either be Filipino or Mexican style, it can also be wet or dry.
 In fact, adobo can also be considered a sauce, not just a wet marinade.

 Specifically, the Spanish sailors that went around searching for pots of gold and fountains of youth, found flavors and food preservation techniques to appropriate as well.

 In some ways, making your own adobo rub counts as finding a pot of gold.

-Basically, Filipino style adobo refers to a dish where the main seasonings are vinegar, soy sauce, and garlic.
+Basically, Philippine adobo refers to a dish where the main seasonings are vinegar, soy sauce, and garlic.
 Whereas Mexican adobo can be a seasoning blend or a sauce.

 That way I can use it in just a small dusting over the top of a steak or pork tenderloin to season.
 Or I can open it up and dump it onto a piece of meat and use it generously as a dry rub.

-Adobo seasoning works great on meat or veggies.
+- Adobo seasoning works great on meat or veggies.
 You can use it on chicken, beef, or pork.
 I personally like it best on pork and chicken, but try it on some baked squash too.

-You can easily make adobo sauce with some tomato paste, vinegar, and ground chilis, then just add your adobo dry seasoning and simmer.
+- You can easily make adobo sauce with some tomato paste, vinegar, and ground chilis, then just add your adobo dry seasoning and simmer.
 Add more tomato if the chilis are too hot.

-You can use garlic powder but I feel like starting with the granulated garlic has a better flavor.
+- You can use garlic powder but I feel like starting with the granulated garlic has a better flavor.

-Some people use ground annatto seeds because the powder is bright orange so it adds a light yellow color and a slightly nutty flavor.
+- Some people use ground annatto seeds because the powder is bright orange so it adds a light yellow color and a slightly nutty flavor.

 Don’t be surprised if you start using your homemade adobo to season instead of just salt and pepper.
 It adds a great sprinkle of flavors and works on everything.
 Especially popcorn!

-- 2 tablespoons granulated garlic
+- 6 tablespoons granulated garlic

-- 1.5 tablespoons kosher salt
+- 4.5 tablespoons kosher salt

-- 1 1/3 teaspoon black pepper
+- 4 teaspoons black pepper

-- 2/3 teaspoon oregano
+- 2 teaspoons oregano

-- 1/4 teaspoon turmeric
+- 3/4 teaspoon turmeric